DazhuangYang/SPARD/README.md

 ## License

 This project is provided for research purposes.
 Please refer to the paper for more details on usage rights and restrictions.

+## Thanks
+We would like to thank Chuan Yan for preparing the 3D models of space targets used in this UE project.